Valve’s new ‘Knuckles’ VR controller knows where your fingers are

 And importantly, the Knuckles have an integrated strap so you can let go of virtual objects without the controllers falling out of your hands.

-Valve says the latest version adds a thumbstick and a big trackpad button with a force sensor underneath, plus more force sensors in the grip and an updated strap to make it more comfortable for a wider range of hands.
+Valve says the latest version adds a thumbstick and a big trackpad button with a force sensor underneath, plus more force sensors in the grip and an updated strap to make it more comfortable for a wider range of hand sizes.

-The new controller revision currently has a six-hour battery life and take an hour and a half to charge with a USB-C cable.
-No word yet on how much they'll cost or when they'll ship, but you can probably expect SteamVR partners like HTC (and maybe LG, if they ever bring their headset to market) to ship new headsets with them.
+The new controller revision currently has a six-hour battery life and takes an hour and a half to charge with a USB-C cable.
+No word yet on how much they'll cost or when they'll ship, but you can probably expect SteamVR partners like HTC (and maybe LG, if it ever brings its headset to market) to ship new headsets with them included.

 Discuss: Valve’s new ‘Knuckles’ VR controller knows where your fingers are